Ashland Daily Tidings: History

-The Daily Tidings was owned, along with the Medford Mail Tribune and a number of other newspapers around the United States, by the Local Media Group, a subsidiary of international company News Corp.
+In March 1911, R. B. Bennett purchased the paper and ran it with his brother.
+He was a Yale University graduate who had worked for two years at the paper as a court reporter and telegraph editor.
+About nine months later Bennett sold the Tidings to Bert R. Greer.
+He died in 1926 and his widow Lillian Harris Greer owned the paper until her death in 1945.
+During her tenure the paper was edited and managed by G. M. Green.
+Graham M. Dean, publisher of the Reno Gazette, purchased the paper in 1950.
+He bought it from Green, trustee for paper's three owners.

+Edd Ellsworth Rountree purchased the paper in 1960.
+Rountree published if for a decade and became known statewide for his popular "Friday Fish Fry" column on politics and current events which appeared on front page with a caricature above noting his opinion.
+Rountree sold the paper in 1970 to the Democrat-Herald Publishing Co, which published the Albany Democrat-Herald.
+Capital Cities purchased the company in 1980, which itself was acquired by The Walt Disney Company in 1995.
+Disney sold its Oregon newspapers to Lee Enterprises in 1997.
+Lee sold the Daily Tidings to the Dow Jones & Company in 2002.
+The paper were managed by Local Media Group, another subsidiary of the international company News Corp.

 On September 4, 2013, News Corp announced that it would sell Local Media Group to Newcastle Investment Corp., an affiliate of Fortress Investment Group, for $87 million.
 The newspapers were to be operated by GateHouse Media, a newspaper group owned by Fortress.
 News Corp CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.
 GateHouse in turn filed prepackaged Chapter 11 bankruptcy on September 27, 2013, to restructure its debt obligations in order to accommodate the acquisition.

 In 2017, the Tidings and the Mail Tribune were sold by GateHouse to Rosebud Media.
+On July 15, 2021, the owner of the Daily Tidings announced the paper would be replaced with an Ashland Edition of the Mail Tribune starting in August.
+Two years later the Tribune ceased on January 13, 2023.
+Soon after the Tidings web domain was purchased by scammers who relaunched the website with articles written with Generative AI and sometimes featuring stolen bylines.

 Awards

-The Tidings was one of three daily newspapers to win the Charles Sprague Award of General Excellence from the Oregon Newspaper Publishers Association (ONPA) in 1981.
+The Tidings was one of three daily newspapers to win the Charles Sprague Award of General Excellence from the Oregon Newspaper Publishers Association in 1981.
 In 2006 the Daily Tidings was awarded the "General Excellence" prize by the ONPA.
-In 2015, it won five awards including a first place for best educational coverage, from the ONPA.
+In 2015, it won five awards including a first place for best educational coverage from the ONPA.